U.S. Tax Treatment of New Zealand UniSaver Scheme

 You don’t need to pay tax on any benefit paid from UniSaver.

-Is UniSaver scheme considered foreign trust for U.S. tax purposes?
+Is UniSaver scheme considered a foreign trust for U.S. tax purposes?

-Is UniSaver account considered tax-favored foreign retirement trust and exempt from trust reporting requirement under Rev. Proc.
+Is a UniSaver account considered a tax-favored foreign retirement trust and exempt from trust reporting requirements under Rev. Proc.
 2020-17?

-No. KiwiSaver accounts are not tax-favored foreign retirement trusts under Rev. Proc.
+No. UniSaver accounts are not tax-favored foreign retirement trusts under Rev. Proc.
 2020-17.
-KiwiSaver accounts do not satisfy all the conditions specified in the Rev. Proc.
+UniSaver accounts do not satisfy all the conditions specified in the Rev. Proc.
 2020-17 that a foreign retirement trust should satisfy to be considered a tax-favored foreign retirement trust.
 Tax-favored foreign retirement trusts are exempt from trust reporting requirements such as Form 3520 and 3520-A.

 A tax-favored retirement trust is a foreign trust for U.S. tax purposes that operates exclusively or almost exclusively to provide, or to earn income for the provision of, pension or retirement benefits and that meets the following requirements established by the laws of the foreign jurisdiction: